Ruchir1218/Portfolio_Projects/README.md

 Key Highlights:

-..*Implementation of LSTM models for precise short-term stock price forecasts.
+- Implementation of LSTM models for precise short-term stock price forecasts.
-..*Utilization of predictive modeling techniques to enhance accuracy.
+- Utilization of predictive modeling techniques to enhance accuracy.
-..*Visualization of stock price data using seaborn for clear insights.
+- Visualization of stock price data using seaborn for clear insights.

 ----------------------------------------------------------------------------------